Trying to find ways to save extra money? Here are some things to stop buying to save money!

 - Spend less.

 Unless you are getting a raise this week or you have a new (or another) job lined up, it will probably be hard for you to immediately start making more money.
 Everyone, however, can always take a look at their spending and find ways to spend less (and pocket more money).
-Here are some things that we stopped buying in order to save money.
+Here are some things to stop buying to save money.

 Cable (Netflix, Hulu, etc.)